bab3l/go-netbox/docs/Tenant.md

 ### NewTenant

-`func NewTenant(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Tenant`
+`func NewTenant(id int32, url string, display string, name string, slug string, ) *Tenant`

 NewTenant instantiates a new Tenant object
 This constructor will assign default values to properties that have it defined,